Heart transplant process

 Education and communication are central to how Children’s partners with families.
 There is a lot of information to digest before your child’s transplant – and you may have a lot of questions.
 We create an open dialogue, providing you with a detailed transplant manual, and arrange meetings with key members of your child’s transplant team.

 The heart transplant surgery itself takes between four and six hours.
 During transplantation, Children’s team of experts places your child on heart bypass to supply oxygen to the organs.
-With your child safely on support, we remove the damaged organ and attach the new heart.
+With your child safely on heart and lung support and under the watch of a pediatric cardiac anesthesiologist, we remove the damaged organ and attach the new heart.
 Once everything is connected, we remove your child from bypass.
 Our team will keep you updated on your child’s progress throughout the procedure.

-Post-surgery, your child will be moved to the pediatric intensive care unit (PICU) or the neonatal intensive care unit (NICU).
+Post-surgery, your child will be moved to the Cardiac Intensive Care Unit (CICU) or the neonatal intensive care unit (NICU).
 Our team carefully monitors him or her, watching for signs of infection or rejection.
 During this time, we also prescribe and manage any medications your child needs.
 When he or she is ready, your child is moved to our intermediate/cardiac care unit for continued recovery.

 Caring for your child after a heart transplant is a long-term proposition and there’s a lot to consider.
 Before your child is discharged, a Children’s transplant coordinator will work with you and our transplant team to make sure you know everything you need to in order to obtain the best follow-up care.
 We’ll provide you with a detailed follow-up care plan for the months and years ahead.
 Our team is available 24/7 to answer your questions.